gemini-15/blog-engine/core/articles/sandboxing_ai_agents/sandboxing_ai_agents.md

 I started exploring ways to isolate AI agents execution and handle access control when working for my last employer.
 This problem came back when I started developing my own AI agent for pentesting ([called deadend-cli](https://github.com/gemini-15/deadend-cli) for when you find yourself stuck) where I needed to run Python code and give access to a shell terminal safely (especially when using pentesting tools, it really doesn't look very safe...)
 Furthermore, there have been numerous AI agents failing, and in some cases getting exploited, due to a lack of sandboxing and access control.
-We can recall:
-- Langflow exploit
-- Database wipe-out

 ## Why, what and how?